mopidy/mopidy/docs/api/backends.rst

   predefined :confval:`local/media_dir` to build a metadata library of all known tracks.
 It is thus limited to playing tracks residing in the media library, but can provide additional features like directory browsing and search.
-In other words, we got two different ways of playing local music, handled by two different backends, and have thus created to different URI schemes to separate their handling.
+In other words, we have two different ways of playing local music, handled by two different backends, and have thus created to different URI schemes to separate their handling.

 If there isn't an existing URI scheme that fits for your backend's purpose, you should create your own, and name it after your extension's :attr:`~mopidy.ext.Extension.ext_name`.
+Care should be taken not to conflict with already in use URI schemes.
+It is also recomended to design the format such that tracks, playlists and other entities can be distingished easily.

 Backend class